getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 }
 ```

-1. This is the interface function.
+1.  `boolSerializer` is an interface function.

     Its job is to return a value of the interface type, also known as an
     __interface value__.

-1. This is the interface type.
-Interface types generally have:
+1.  `Interface` is an interface type.
+They generally have:

       - A single field to store an instance of an implementation.
       - A few declarations that may be useful to implementations.
       - Wrapper methods that define the interface's behavior.